CITY OF DAVIS ZERO WASTE INITIATIVES

 Davis Mandatory Commercial Food Scrap (Organics) Collection

 All residents and businesses in Davis are required to separate organics from recyclables and garbage to keep them out of landfills (city law).
-Customers who subscribe to garbage service receive organics and recycling service at no additional coast.
+Customers who subscribe to garbage service receive organics and recycling service at no additional cost.
 These requirements are in line with state mandatory composting initiatives.

 This means that businesses and property owners are required to provide recycling and composting containers in convenient locations for customers and tenants.